1 And it came to pass that the sound returned unto me: clack clack, clack clack, and I awakened unto another day without beginning or end.

 JJ and I close the door after putting our spoons on the cup port and start playing cards while we wait for shift change.

 He teaches me a new two-person game called Casino that’s a bit like Polish poker.
 We play until the next officer arrives for shift change at 5:00.
-Normally we would play until doors CLACK CLACK at 5:30, but there’s a beautiful blonde angel at the guard’s station drawing our attention.
-Officer Parker is our CO again tonight.
+Normally we would play until doors CLACK CLACK at 5:30, but there’s a beautiful blonde at the guard’s station drawing our attention.
+Officer Parker is our CO tonight.

 “Oh my God she’s so sexy, I would drink her bathwater.”